Endeavors

 Some campaigns or sessions may involve a prolonged scene where the player characters race against one another or their opponents, whether it be by foot, horseback, sled, racecar, or even spaceship!
 These may be run as Racing Endeavors.

-Fatigue: When you willingly spend a Blessing during the race, gain a Fatigue Button, representing your need to regroup after a hard push.
+Fatigue: When you willingly spend a Blessing during the race, gain a Fatigue Token, representing your need to regroup after a hard push.

 Racing Actions: Racers use the Generic and Protagonist Actions, listed at the end of this chapter.